-By now, you’re probably aware that developing original content for your website is essential to the success of your company in the digital market.
-What’s more important than the mere presence of content on your site is how it conveys information to customers.
-In the words of Neil Patel a New York Times Bestselling author, “Your content needs to accomplish two goals: first, appeal to the end-user (customers, clients, prospects, readers, etc.) and second, solve a particular problem.”
-Thus, the problem your website needs to address becomes how to effectively communicate information about your business to your customers.
+By now, you’re probably aware that developing original content for your website is essential to your company's success in the digital market.
+However, what’s more important than the mere presence of content on your site is how it conveys information to customers.
+In the words of Neil Patel, a New York Times Bestselling author, “Your content needs to accomplish two goals: first, appeal to the end-user (customers, clients, prospects, readers, etc.) and second, solve a particular problem.”
+Thus, your website's problem is how to communicate information about your business to your customers effectively.

 In this article, we discuss a two-pronged approach to this problem.
-Your website needs to pack a lot of information about your company into a relatively small space, and we want to ensure you’re making the most of this.
-By breaking the roles of SEO and copywriting down into simpler terms, we hope to promote a better understanding of how these two factors contribute to successful communication.
-Without further ado, let’s get started!
+Your website needs to pack a lot of information about your company into a relatively small space, and we want to ensure you’re making the most out of this.
+By breaking the roles of SEO and copywriting down into simpler terms, we hope to understand better how these two factors contribute to successful communication.
+So, without further ado, let’s get started!

 Grabbing Attention With SEO